I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 Another thing to take into consideration before choosing the fasted vs fed exercise is your fitness level.
 In other words, how trained you are?

-- Are you just getting started or you had a long-term break and you want to get back to shape.
+- Are you just getting started or have you had a long-term break and you want to get back to shape?

 Because based on that, your results will vary (significantly).